Kalimuthu-Velappan/SONIC-DOCS/platforms/coremgr/core_file_manager.md

 ### Core Manager Requirements

-  1. Add the systemd-coredump service to the SONiC build, along with the coredumpctl management tool.
-This manages core dump generation and disk utilization.
-  2. Add a new SONiC service to manage these core dumps as follows: -
+  1. Add a new SONiC service to manage the core dumps as follows: -
 	a.
 Support per-process core file rotation and archiving to optimize disk space
-  3. Strip  Core files sensitive information
+	b.
+Strip Core files sensitive information
+ 2. Add a new SONIC service to collect and export the tech-support data s follows:-
-  4. Collect tech-support data when a new core dump is discovered, and manage/export it with the core dump
+	 a.
+Collect tech-support data when a new core dump is discovered, and export it to a remote server.
-  5. Periodically collect/export tech-support data
+	 b.
+Periodically collect and export tech-support data

 ### Configuration and Management Requirements